Padres get Clevinger from Indians in 5th trade in 3 days

 Indians general manager Chris Antonetti said the team had moved past Clevinger breaking the COVID protocols, but felt it had starting pitching depth to make a deal.
 He said Plesac will rejoin the team Monday and take Clevinger’s spot in the rotation Tuesday.

-''What we were seeking to do was impact this year and future years,'' the GM said. ''This deal allows us to do that, where we're bringing back a blend of players, both to our major league team and to our system that will position us to do that.
-We're excited about bringing Josh and Cal and Austin to our major league team and I think they'll help us in areas we need.
-And we're excited for Zach to rejoin the rotation.
-A lot's transpired since he last started a major league game for us, but he's a really effective starter for the starts he made this season.''
+“What we were seeking to do was impact this year and future years," the GM said.
+“This deal allows us to do that, where we’re bringing back a blend of players, both to our major league team and to our system that will position us to do that."

 The trade could signal more moves.